Researchers take superresolution microscopy to the next level

 “Because we can relate the position of the molecule to the ‘zero’ of the doughnut, many fewer photons are required to find out the position of the molecule than in PALM,” Hell says.

-The team used a molecular assembly strategy called DNA origami to construct two arrays of fluorescent molecules at defined distances from one another: 11 nm in one array and 6 nm in the other.
+The team constructed two arrays of fluorescent molecules at defined distances from one another: 11 nm in one array and 6 nm in the other.
 MINFLUX determined the molecules’ positions with a precision of 2.1 nm and 1.2 nm, respectively.

 In addition to improved spatial resolution, the MINFLUX measurements are fast enough and require such low laser intensity that the researchers used the method for tracking individual molecules in live cells at multiple time scales.